-The New York Jets, having made two official sports betting partnerships this month, announced Friday that they have joined the American Gaming Association’s “Have A Game Plan.
+The New York Jets, having made two official NY sports betting partnerships this month, announced Friday that they have joined the American Gaming Association’s “Have A Game Plan.
 Bet Responsibly” public service campaign.

 The Jets will encourage their fans to “Know When to Huddle Up” through in-stadium and digital content that promote responsible sports wagering.

 CHECK OUT: Jets-Patriots NFL Week 2 Betting Preview

 “The fan experience is at the heart of everything we do, and as legal sports betting expands, we want to ensure Jets fans are empowered to wager responsibly,” Jets Vice President of Business Development & Ventures Jeff Fernandez said in a news release.
 “We are proud to partner with the AGA on this important initiative.”

 AGA Campaign Add to List of Campaign Partners

 The AGA launched Have A Game Plan in late 2019 to educate sports fans on the principles of responsible sports betting.
 The Jets join campaign partners DraftKings New York, FanDuel New York, Monumental Sports and Entertainment, NASCAR, NHL, PGA TOUR, SeventySix Capital, Sightline Payments, Sinclair Broadcast Group, UFC, the Vegas Golden Knights, and the Washington Football Team.

 “Leadership from professional sports teams like the Jets is critical to not only ensuring fans understand how to wager responsibly, but also getting sports betting right,” AGA Senior Vice President Casey Clark said in the release.
 “We’re thrilled to welcome the team as a partner and value their commitment to prioritizing responsible sports betting education for their loyal fanbase.”